 The Energy Guide label on new refrigerators will tell you how much electricity in kilowatt-hours (kWh) a particular model uses in one year.
 The smaller the number, the less energy the refrigerator uses and the less it will cost you to operate.
 In addition to the Energy Guide label, don’t forget to look for the ENERGY STAR ® label.
 A new refrigerator with an ENERGY STAR ® label will save you between $35 and $70 a year compared to the models designed 15 years ago.
 This adds up to between $525 and $1,050 during the 15-year life of the unit.

 About 80% to 85% of the energy used for washing clothes is for heating the water.
 There are two ways to reduce the amount of energy used for washing clothes—-use less water and use cooler water.
 Unless you’re dealing with oily stains, the warm or cold water setting on your machine will generally do a good job of cleaning your clothes.
 Switching your temperature setting from hot to warm can cut a load’s energy use in half.

 When shopping for a new washer, look for an ENERGY STAR ® machine.
 These machines may cost more to buy but uses about a third of the energy and less water than typical machines.
 You’ll also save more on clothes drying, because most remove more water from your clothes during the spin cycle.
 Look for the ENERGY STAR ® label.

-When shopping for a new clothes dryer, look for one with a moisture sensor that automatically shuts off the machine when your clothes are dry.
+When shopping for a new clothes dryer, look for an ENERGY STAR ® machine.
+Additionally, look for one with a moisture sensor that automatically shuts off the machine when your clothes are dry.
 Not only will this save energy, it will save wear and tear on your clothes caused by over drying.